haberdashPI/vscode-master-key/notes.md

 - add symmetric insert setup and continue dogfooding with the new repeat actions

 wishlist:

+- relax keybinding formatting: right now we require `kind` and `path` and in simple uses these shouldn't be necessary; it is also a bit weird that there is the empty-name path at the top (perhaps this should be the default, and it doesn't need to be explicitly defined)

 - `{defined}` commands should work inside `doAfter`